antronerds/r2-training-courses/docs/Methylation_analysis.md

 In case that a gene name of interest is uncertain, one can find the exact gene name of interest by a methylation ID obtained from UCSC Genome Browser.
 This search process is described in *Appendix 12.1 Finding a Gene of Interest* of this manual.

-A linear graph is generated as the following graph with an X-axis with samples (probes) and a Y-axis as CLDN10 methylation. (in Figure 2-6) Each sample (a.k.a. cell line type, on the X-axis) is ordered by its degree of CLDN10 methylation (on the Y-axis).
+A ordered sample plot, called a Y-Y plot in R2, is generated with samples (probes) on the X-axis and the CLDN10 methylation ratios on teh Y axis. (in Figure 2-6) Each sample (a.k.a. cell line type, on the X-axis) is ordered by its degree of CLDN10 methylation (on the Y-axis).
 The probe with the highest average mean is selected by default.

 ![](_static/images/Methylation/fig2-6.jpg)